tolnabert/server-mindset/tasks.md

 Answer the following questions:

 - A good start to understand the repo is to check the `package.json`.
 What is the HTTP server library used here?
+Fastify the HTTP server library used in this project.
-What development tools are configured?
+- What development tools are configured?
+TS compiler
+JEST JavaScript testing framework
+@types/jest: Type definitions for Jest allowing to use it in TS
+ts-jest: A Jest transformer for TypeScript, allowing Jest to understand TS
+nodemon: automatically restarts the server whenever file changes are detected
+rimraf: A UNIX command for removing files and directories (useful for cleaning up the build directory)
+@types/node: Type definitions for Node.js, enabling TypeScript to understand Node.js globals and APIs.

 - What does the following scripts do? `dev`, `test`
+dev: the script runs the development server using ts-node with automatic restarts on file changes via nodemon
+test: the test script executes the Jest testing framework to run defined tests in the project.

-- What is the entry point of the server?
+- What is the entry point of the server? server.ts

-- What do you think why is the `app.ts` and the `server.ts` are separated?
+- What do you think why is the `app.ts` and the `server.ts` are separated? app.ts is the endpoint definitions server.ts is the launching the server and setting it up

-- If you would create a new endpoint in which file would you put it?
+- If you would create a new endpoint in which file would you put it? app.ts

 - In the tests which method simulates the HTTP request?
+.get

-- What do you think what does the `ts-node` package do?
+- What do you think what does the `ts-node` package do? instead of tsc, runs instantly the project

 ## Task 2: Meet with Fastify